apache/apisix/docs/en/latest/architecture-design/upstream.md

 }'
 ```

-Test request, the `consumer_name` after authentication is passed will be used as the hash value of the load balancing hash algorithm:
+To test the request, the `consumer_name` passed for authentication will be used as the hash value of the load balancing hash algorithm.

 ```shell
 curl http://127.0.0.1:9080/server_port -H "apikey: auth-jack"